 This can be achieved in a few different ways.
-If outlets are located directly below the computer lab bench, a simple access hole can be created on the workbench, allowing the electrical cord to be placed through it.
+If outlets are located directly below the computer lab bench, a simple access hole can be created on the computer work bench, allowing the electrical cord to be placed through it.

 USB charging ports are another necessity in any computer lab, and the most efficient lab benches will offer easy access to these so that users can charge electrical devices like phones, tablets and other equipment needed in a lab space.
 Utility duct ways can also be included in the design of a computer lab bench, allowing data and cords for LED lighting to pass through.

 In some situations, you may need more efficient access to outlets or multiple outlets if several tools are being used on the workbench.
-In this case, electrical power supply strips can be mounted on top of the worksurface for easy access, allowing you to not only charge any computers, but plug in additional lighting or tools you may need.
+In this case, electrical power supply strips can be mounted on top of the worksurface for easy access and convenience, allowing you to not only charge any computers, but plug in additional lighting, tools or power cords you may need.